ChainTerra/BTCLT-Guide/about.md

 **Insights such as**
 1. Software needed
-2. Settuping a mining node
+2. Setting up a mining node
 3. The configurations to a mining pool
 4. Entry level details on setting up a mining pool
 5. Potential software configurations and integrations